knowm/Sundial/README.md

 needed to get a simple RAM job scheduler up and running.
 Sundial uses a ThreadLocal wrapper for each job containing a HashMap for job key-value pairs.
 Convenience methods allow easy access to these parameters.
-JobActions are reusable conponents that also have access to the context parameters.
+JobActions are reusable components that also have access to the context parameters.
 If you are looking for an all-Java job scheduling framework that is easy to integrate into your applications, Sundial is for you.